 Like there weren’t enough nutrition rating systems out there, right?
 Here’s another one to add to your list of things to check while shopping, but the ANDI score is actually worth getting to know.
-Measuring the nutrient density of your food, it can help you make the best choices so that you can ensure that you are consuming enough vitamins, minerals, phytochemicals, and all that other good stuff.
+Measuring the nutrient density of your food, it can help you make the best choices so that you can ensure that you and your kids are consuming enough vitamins, minerals, phytochemicals, and all that other good stuff.

 This is essential for a normal immune system, but also to keep your body’s detoxification and cellular repair mechanisms working right, protecting you from cancer and other nasty diseases.
 There are also plenty more of those protective compounds that are yet to be named but may still be essential to us.
 The only way to ensure that you are getting enough of everything is to eat a variety of colorful plant foods and nutrient-rich natural foods.